Published on 26/09/2024

 Parisian gastronomy: deliciously paradoxical

 The French capital’s restaurants are revered across the globe.
-Here, a renowned food critic offers his interpretation of why the City of Light continues to exert such a profound influence over the culinary world, paying tribute to eight luminary venues and chefs.
+Here, a renowned food critic offers his interpretation of why the City of Light continues to exert such a profound influence over the culinary world, paying tribute to eight luminary chefs.

 Parisian gastronomy: deliciously paradoxical

 The French capital’s restaurants are revered across the globe.
-Here, a renowned food critic offers his interpretation of why the City of Light continues to exert such a profound influence over the culinary world, paying tribute to eight luminary venues and chefs.
+Here, a renowned food critic offers his interpretation of why the City of Light continues to exert such a profound influence over the culinary world, paying tribute to eight luminary chefs.

 JUST WHAT IS IT ABOUT PARISIAN GASTRONOMY THAT MAKES IT SO IRRESISTIBLE?